datanav/docs/concepts.rst

 Namespaces
 ----------

-Namespaces is how Sesam managed to know where properties originate from.
+Namespaces is how Sesam manages to know where properties originate from.
 It allows us to merge data from multiple sources without losing context.